 If your boss agrees, you need to work harder than you've ever worked before in your life.
 Don't mess up; you only get one chance.
 Pay special attention to the annoying little quirks that your boss thinks are important.

-Your boss may say, “Oh, okay.
-Thanks for letting me know.”
-Don't ever frame your desire for less supervision as you're bad, but rather as, “this is a unique need that I have.”
+Your boss may tell you thanks for letting them know.
+Don't ever frame your desire for less supervision as you're bad, but rather as a unique need that you have.
 Bosses are often interested in doing what will bring about the best results and this area is no exception.

 Overall, don't just give up when you meet a micromanager.
 Try a few of these tips, work hard, and see if you can't resolve the problem on your own.